kafq/calculator/README.md

 While the original approach was to use `eval()` strengthened by string cleanup, it appeared to be too slow and could not handle expressions with several minus signs, e.g. `5 - - - 3` or a basic `4/0`.
 As the result, I have switched to Math JS.

+Third column contains links to endpoint, while they work nice in Safari, they continue to point to the GUI in Chrome unless cache is cleared.
+So, it is eathier to open those from Safari.

 Original | Role | Encoded
 --- | --- | ---
 2 * (23/(33))- 23 * (23) | Regular case with whitespaces | [MiAqICgyMy8oMzMpKS0gMjMgKiAoMjMp](https://guarded-wildwood-31902.herokuapp.com/calculus?query=MiAqICgyMy8oMzMpKS0gMjMgKiAoMjMp)